stamat/poops/README.md

 - `date` - falls back to the file's modification time if not set, with a build warning.
 Set a real `date` in front matter — mtime is meaningless on CI checkouts (git clone resets it), so undated posts will reshuffle between deploys.
 - `wordcount`, `excerpt` (first paragraph, plain text — a meta-description fallback), `fileName`, `filePath`, `collection`

+  A collection item is read without a page context, so an item whose first paragraph is built from template tags gets an empty `excerpt` rather than a guess — listings and feeds fall back to its `description`.
+The same page gets its excerpt resolved when it is built on its own.

 An item with `published: false` in its front matter is excluded from the collection and its page is not built.

 **Using collections in templates.** Every collection is available as a global variable named after it, on every page: